 Having a youngster currently going through school means I am constantly being re-educated on English grammar.
-A quick fact check and I can confidently say the plural for Crocus is crocus or crocuses (inflected form) or croci (although it's a borrowed Latin word).
+A quick fact check, and I can confidently say the plural for Crocus is crocus or crocuses (inflected form) or croci (although it's a borrowed Latin word).
 I tend to use crocuses.

 Any way you choose to describe them, they are beautiful.
 At a time of year when everything else is muted, their bright colour draws our attention (and the insects) and lightens the heart.

-Crocus comes from the Greek κρόκος (krokos) which is believed to trace back to a word from the ancient India language Sanskrit, "kunkumam" (कुङ्कुमं) for "saffron."
+Crocus comes from the Greek κρόκος (krokos), which is believed to trace back to a word from the ancient India language Sanskrit, "kunkumam" (कुङ्कुमं) for "saffron."

-There are over 90 species in the Crocus genus which may have been cultivated by humans as early as the Bronze age.
+There are over 90 species in the Crocus genus that may have been cultivated by humans as early as the Bronze age.
 Originally used as a spice throughout the Mediterranean, Middle East, Central Asia, and Western China, they started to be cultivated in the 16th century for ornamental gardens.

 Crocus sativus is the Autumn flowering species grown for the spice trade.
 The red stigmas are hand-picked and then dried to produce saffron.
 Per gram, it is more expensive than gold.